Workplace bullying: Relationship among participants

 Bullying may also occur between an organization and its employees.

 Bullying behaviour by supervisors toward subordinates typically manifests as an abuse of power by the supervisor in the workplace.
 Bullying behaviours by supervisors may be associated with a culture of bullying and the management style of the supervisors.
 An authoritative management style, specifically, often includes bullying behaviours, which can make subordinates fearful and allow supervisors to bolster their authority over others.

-If an organization wishes to discourage bullying in the workplace, strategies and policies must be put into place to dissuade and counter bullying behavior.
-Lack of monitoring or of punishment/corrective action will result in an organizational culture that supports/tolerates bullying.

 In addition to supervisor – subordinate bullying, bullying behaviours also occur between colleagues.
 Peers can be either the target or perpetrator.
 If workplace bullying happens among the co-workers, witnesses will typically choose sides, either with the target or the perpetrator.
 Perpetrators usually "win" since witnesses do not want to be the next target.
 This outcome encourages perpetrators to continue their bullying behaviour.
 In addition, the sense of the injustice experienced by a target might lead that person to become another perpetrator who bullies other colleagues who have less power than they do, thereby proliferating bullying in the organization.

 Maarit Varitia, a workplace bullying researcher, found that 20% of interviewees who experienced workplace bullying attributed their being targeted to their being different from others.

 The third relationship in the workplace is between employees and customers.
 Although less frequent, such cases play a significant role in the efficiency of the organization.
 Overly stressed or distressed employees may be less able to perform optimally and can impact the quality of service overall.

 The fourth relationship in the workplace is between the organization or system and its employees.
 An article by Andreas Liefooghe (2012) notes that many employees describe their employer as a "bully".

 These cases, the issue is not simply an organizational culture or environmental factors facilitating bullying, but bullying-like behaviour by an employer against an employee.
 Tremendous power imbalances between an organization and its employees enables the employer to "legitimately exercise" power (e.g., by monitoring and controlling employees) in a manner consistent with bullying.

 Although the terminology of bullying traditionally implies an interpersonal relationship between the perpetrator and target, organizations' or other collectives' actions can constitute bullying both by definition and in their impacts on targets.
-However, while defining bullying as an interpersonal phenomenon is considered legitimate, classifying incidences of employer exploitation, retaliation, or other abuses of power against an employee as a form of bullying is often not taken as seriously.
+However, while defining bullying as an interpersonal phenomenon is considered legitimate, classifying incidents of employer exploitation, retaliation, or other abuses of power against an employee as a form of bullying is often not taken as seriously.